 Other frequently seen predators are hyena, cheetah, and leopard.
 Hyena are said to steal up to 20% of all lion kills, and it is well-documented that these two predators are 'eternal enemies'.
 Cheetahs are highly endangered and they are also very specialised hunters, while leopards are seen hoisting their prey into the trees.

 The Savuti's location in the west of the Chobe National Park makes it a home to a great number of mammals.
 Most significantly, the Savuti boasts a population of elephants quite unlike any other.
-The marshland and waterways become crowded with elephants during the summer months when the Savuti Channel feeds the land with water.

 They are not the only ones seeking out the fresh, new grass, and are accompanied by an array of herbivores, like kudu, impala, wildebeest, warthog and hippo.
 These are only a few mentionables out of the wide variety of mammals, large and small, that are found in the Savuti.

 The Chobe National Park as a whole boasts over 450 species of birds, both resident and migratory species.
 The Savuti Marsh is a 10 000 sq km area and alongside its rich wildlife population, the birdlife is very well represented.

 Colourful flocks of carmine bee-eaters celebrate the rainy season and fly about in large numbers as game vehicles trundle through the long grass.
 Secretary birds with their long legs and quirky feathers strut along the ground and perch on top of trees; kori bustards can be seen and admired for their huge size; and thousands of red-billed queleas take off from tree tops in unison and cast shadows on the ground below them.

 Ground birds like francolins and guinea fowls chirp noisily as they scuttle along, while an array other birds live in harmony in this unique biome.